DEVOTIONALS

 MEDITATION:

-When you were a kid, did one of your parents ever ask you to go get
+When you were a kid, did one of your parents ever ask you to get

 something for them?
 It gave you a feeling of usefulness, didn’t it?

-That one act made you feel like you were a contributor to the family.
+That one act made you feel like you were an important contributor

 When you were older and could ride a bike, you may have been sent